The Women’s Game – World Here We Come!

 The season begins in October each year with the BAFA Opal Series, a five-a-side national championship for women's flag football.
 In 2017 there were 19 entrants to the Opal Series and new teams continue to emerge to replace those more established programmes that wish to move on to focus solely on full contact football.

 Finally comes the BAFA Diamond Series, providing players with the opportunity for 11-a-side full contact.
-Players are drafted from the Sapphire Series teams and from wider development days to one of two regional teams - the Northern Blizzard and the Southern Blaze.
-The teams then play each other over three games to determine a Diamond Series champion.
+Players are drafted from the Sapphire Series teams and from wider development days give British players a taste of 11-a-side balling otherwise unavailable to them.

 With continued strong growth in players and clubs, and development of more BAFA activity in the pipelines, the future for women's football looks very bright indeed!